Meet Joseph Cerqueira

 He enjoys spending time with his wife Ivone and daughter Kimberly.
 He and Ivone plan to fly home to Portugal soon, to visit relatives there.
 Once a month, Joseph attends the same support group for Stony Brook VAD patients that he went to when he was a heart patient.
 Now his purpose is to encourage others who are candidates for the device.
 It’s his way of “paying back” for the new life he’s been enjoying since his VAD implant and subsequent heart transplant, he said.
 “So when people see me they can say, ‘Wow, this guy was once like me and now he’s like this.’
 It gives people hope.”

-Learn more about your own heart health by taking a free heart health risk assessment now.
+Take a free heart health assessment now.